octavian-nita/so/so-42899401-quartz-maven-tomcat/README.md

     org.quartz.threadPool.threadCount = 3
     org.quartz.jobStore.class = org.quartz.simpl.RAMJobStore

-At this point, after the application has been deployed / started, a Quartz scheduler instance can be obtained from a "standard" scheduler factory available to you under a default key in the web application's ServletContext object:
+At this point, after the application has been deployed/started, a Quartz scheduler instance can be obtained from a "standard" scheduler factory available to you under a default key in the web application's ServletContext object:

-    StdSchedulerFactory factory = (StdSchedulerFactory)
+    StdSchedulerFactory schedFact = (StdSchedulerFactory)
       ctx.getAttribute("org.quartz.impl.StdSchedulerFactory.KEY");
     try {
-        Scheduler scheduler = factory.getScheduler("LenartScheduler");
+        Scheduler scheduler = schedFact.getScheduler("LenartScheduler");
         // schedule Jobs here...
     } catch (SchedulerException e) {
         // properly handle the exception...